nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `clear`

 ## Attendance commands
 To aid teaching assistants in keeping track of attendance, we developed a feature to add an attendance list of a maximum of 12 lessons.
 Afterwards, teaching assistants can mark/unmark attendance of their students.
-Currently, we have only one class of attendance for students.
+Currently, we support only one attendance list for each student.

 ### Adding an attendance list to a student: `attendance add`